-The Religion and Resettlement Project (RRP) is a three-year national level program that aims to create a better understanding and response to the role that religion plays in the lives of refugees as they resettle in the United States through the large network of resettlement agency offices.
-RRP serves as the central project in the Office of Religious Life’s (ORL) Religion and Forced Migration Initiative.
-The initiative is an outcome of the Seeking Refuge: Faith-Based Approaches to Forced Migration co-sponsored with the Community of Sant’Egidio and Interfaith Policy Forum on Refugee Integration and Religious Life (link) convened on October 24-25, 2017 by the ORL, and co-chaired by the US Conference of Catholic Bishops’ Department of Migration and Refugee Service and the International Rescue Committee.
+The Religion and Resettlement Project (RRP) is a three-year national program that aims to better understand and respond to the role that religion plays in the lives of refugees as they resettle and integrate into the United States.
+RRP serves as the central project in Princeton University’s Office of Religious Life’s (ORL) Religion and Forced Migration Initiative, and is co-chaired by the United States Conference of Catholic Bishops’ Department of Migration and Refugee Services (USCCB/MRS).
+The initiative is an outcome of previous events that included the Community Sant’Egidio, USCCB/MRS, and the International Rescue Committee.

-The role of religion in domestic refugee integration, particularly in the US government-sponsored resettlement program, is important, complex, far-reaching, and understudied.
-The majority of refugees identify as religious, and the majority of refugees in the US are resettled by faith-based organizations, yet there have been no systematic studies or trainings to address the interplay of religion and resettlement.
-RRP is designed to respond to this gap in order to strengthen refugee services and the resettlement structure at large and to assemble a wide and supportive network of diverse agencies and stakeholders working on and invested in refugee resettlement.
-Our growing list of RRP collaborators includes Community of Sant’Egidio USA, the United States Conference of Catholic Bishops, New Jersey Office for Refugees, UNICEF, the US Office of Refugee Resettlement, the Princeton Theological Seminary, Salvation Army World Service, the U.S. Mission to the United Nations, among others.
+The role of religion in domestic refugee integration is important, complex, far-reaching, and understudied.
+The majority of refugees in the U.S. identify as in some way religious and are often resettled by faith-based organizations, yet there have been no systematic studies or trainings to address the interplay of religion and resettlement.
+RRP is designed to respond to this gap in order to strengthen refugee services and the resettlement structure at large, and to assemble a wide and supportive network of diverse agencies and stakeholders working on and invested in refugee resettlement.

-RRP will provide four intensive training workshops for refugee resettlement offices, which will include training in religious pluralism and diversity, interfaith organizing skills, and an oral history practicum.
-The training components as a whole aim to reconfigure the way agencies approach the role of religion in their work, and to qualitatively improve the way refugees settle and integrate into American civil society.
-Student interns will work each summer at these partner resettlement agencies and offices to increase our collaboration and partnership and develop their own profession, vocation, and leadership skills.
-Over the course of three years, the network will include close to 200 resettlement sites and other diverse faculty from across the country who participated in and thus helped curate the workshops in its four iterations.
-The training workshops will change the way that resettlement agencies understand and approach the religion of their clients by making visible the existing good and growing practices around religious engagement, as well as by creating channels of dialogue and sharing between experts on religion (from scholarship and practice) and experts on forced migration and resettlement to think of new or improved approaches.
-Three components of this training will be:
+A dozen student interns will work each summer at resettlement agencies and offices to increase our collaboration and partnership and develop their own profession, vocation, and leadership skills.
+The symposiums will change the way that resettlement agencies understand and approach the religion of their clients by making visible the existing good and growing practices around religious engagement.
+It will do this by creating an active dialogue among and sharing between experts on religion (from scholarship and practice), those knowledgeable in forced migration, and resettlement practitioners to think of new or improved approaches.

-ORL understands its programmatic work, on forced migration in particular and its social work in general, as a form of public religion and public scholarship, and our reflection on the work as a kind of public theology.
+The ORL understands its programmatic work on forced migration in particular and its social work in general, as a form of public religion and at times public scholarship, with our reflection on this work as a kind of public theology.
 We are an office of religiously diverse chaplains located in a secular private university that has service for the public good as a critical part of its orientation.
-ORL’s work is one way it answers the question of how it fits in to Princeton’s place and social mission.
+The ORL’s work is one way it answers the question of how it fits in to Princeton’s place and social mission.
 Our methodology, involving principles of chaplaincy, friendship, interfaith, student leadership development, and public scholarship is therefore distinct from accounts presented by refugee service professional organizations, secular agencies, and faculty departments more broadly speaking, as well as traditional religious organizations.